Order respecting the remission of customs duties, sales and excise taxes on certain imported goods transported into Canada by courier services

 (c) goods that are imported by a person other than the person in Canada who ordered or purchased the goods.

-4 Subject to section 5, remission is hereby granted of the customs duties and excise taxes paid or payable on imported goods transported by courier and having a value for duty not exceeding $20.
+4 Subject to section 5, remission is granted of the customs duties and excise taxes paid or payable in respect of imported goods, other than goods imported from Mexico or the United States, that are transported by courier and have a value for duty of $20 or less.

-5 Where the benefit of remission is not received at the time of importation, the remission granted under section 4 is granted on the condition that a claim for remission is made to the Minister of National Revenue within two years after the date of importation of the goods for which remission is claimed.
+5 If the benefit of remission is not received at the time of importation, the remission granted under section 4 or 4.1 is granted on the condition that a claim for remission is made to the Minister of National Revenue within two years after the date of importation of the goods for which remission is claimed.

 - Date modified: